mrocklin/thesis/array-times.md

 #### Dynamic Routines

 These results on `GEMM` are representative of most but not all BLAS/LAPACK routines.
 Some routines, like `GESV` for general matrix solve do perform dynamic checks at runtime on the content of the array.
 In special cases, such as when the solving matrix is the identity, different execution paths are taken, drastically changing the execution time.
 Ideally such conditions are avoided beforehand at the mathematical level; if a matrix is known ahead-of-time to be the identity then SymPy should be able to reduce it before a `GESV` is ever generated.
 If this information is not known ahead of time then schedules may be invalid.
-In general we test with random matrices as they are, for most operations, representative of the general/common/poor quality case.
+In general we test with random matrices as they are, for most operations, representative of the general/worst case.
 Even this assumption breaks down under iterative methods like conjugate gradient solution, for which this approach is invalid.